 To get started with adding custom data you can follow the Step-by-step guide below.
 You will see how to add data by browsing services hosted on ArcGIS Online.
 There is a section showing you how to enter a service url directly to add the custom data.

-This Custom data setup workflow allows you to easily add your own data and use them along with Esri Demographics data.
+The Custom Data Setup workflow allows you to easily add your own data and use them along with Esri Demographics data.
 The following step-by-step guide will help you to get started with adding feature layers that you can use in your projects and share with others in you organization.
 After you have added your layer you will create a color-coded map from one of the layer's variables.

 To get started you will need to open the Maps tab.